 If you’re hoping to have fairground rides as part of your event, we would hope that you are working with a member of the Showmens Guild (link to www.theshowmensguild.com ), or that you recognise the need to work in line with the Guild’s guidelines.
 These, for example, put limits on the number of events that can be organised within the vicinity of a site that has recently hosted a Guild member’s event.

-Please note that, under Burnley’s Market Charter, anyone proposing to set up a market type operation within a six and two thirds radius of the town centre market cannot do so without a licence.
-For more details, contact Marie Shaw on 01282 477300 or email@example.com
+Please note that, under Burnley’s Market Charter, anyone proposing to set up a market type operation within a six and two thirds mile radius of the town centre market cannot do so without a licence.
+For more details, contact Marie Shaw on 01282 477300 or firstname.lastname@example.org

-Latest news: the council has adopted a policy on the use of drones, which is downloadable on the right.
+The council has adopted a policy on the use of drones, which is downloadable on the right.
 Any use of drones over council land or in relation to council supported events must comply with this policy.
 Some related useful information is here.